With your partnership together we can make a difference.

 For ten years Bridging Lanka has been reaching out to young people in Mannar, northern Sri Lanka.
 During this time we have witnessed the downward spiral of the lives of many youngsters both male and female.
 Following the civil war the rapid uptake of the ills of the west without sufficient awareness of their dangers have trapped many young people in despair.

-We were discovering that ‘selfie-obsessed’ young people ‘working out’ to strengthen the outer form masked a darker reality fuelled by high youth unemployment, lack of career pathways and challenging mental health issues.
+We were discovering that ‘selfie-obsessed’ young people masked a darker reality fuelled by high youth unemployment, lack of career pathways and challenging mental health issues.
 These issues affected males and females differently.
-They were opting for an easy escape from reality into harmful habits – alcoholism, drugs, porn and wreckless driving.
+The males were opting for an easy escape from reality into harmful habits – alcoholism, drugs, porn and reckless driving often causing death.

-In response we plan to address these issues by building of a gym from which physical and mental health programs together with new career development opportunities can be run.
+To help stop young people’s moral demise and hopelessness we plan to build a gym from which physical and mental health programs together with new career development opportunities and intensive nurturing can be conducted.

 Here’s what we’re doing about it